 Lovevery vs DIY: Is the Subscription Worth It?

-Lovevery has become the default answer to “how do I do Montessori at home?” — a subscription box that delivers age-appropriate play kits to your door every 2-3 months.
+Lovevery has become the default answer to “how do I do Montessori at home?” — a Montessori-inspired subscription box that delivers age-appropriate play kits to your door every 2-3 months.
 Beautiful packaging, thoughtfully designed materials, Instagram-ready aesthetic.

-But at €36-40 per month, it’s a serious investment.
+But at roughly $40 per month of play, it’s a serious investment.
 And the whole premise of Montessori is that children learn from simple, real-world materials — many of which you can make or source yourself for a fraction of the cost.

 So which path makes more sense?
 We’ve tried both.
 Here’s the honest breakdown.